 For people and places, avoidance is a common solution.
 If you know certain people or places are triggering for you, then try to avoid those people or places.
 For other triggers, like emotions, avoidance isn’t an option.
 This is where healthy coping skills are crucial.

 Common coping skills that can help you navigate triggers in recovery:

-Talking with your support system, like your Workit Health recovery coach, your sponsor, or supportive family members or friends.
+Talking with your support system, like a recovery coach or therapist, your sponsor, or supportive family members or friends.